 Optimize landing pages effectively.

-Another effective eCommerce UX best practice includes the optimal use of landing pages.
+Another practical eCommerce UX best practice includes the optimal use of landing pages.
 A landing page refers to a standalone web page designed specifically for every specific section of your target audience by offering them a more tailored experience.
 This is done to increase conversion rates.

 Smoothen the checkout procedure